scharamoose/In-a-galaxy-far-far-away/README.md

 Assuming communication is possible and input is valid, the application will attempt to interact with the SWAPI.

-Once each call is complete, the output is written to the console.
+Once each call is completed, the output is written to the console.

 Once all calls have been complete, a counter is ouput to indicate the number of records processed.